 If you can, try to book a room facing the waterfall.
 The private view from our balcony made for several relaxing mornings.

-If you’re traveling with kids, Sangay Spa Hotel even has a “Kid’s Club” every weekend that’s designed to keep children entertained and supervised so parents can enjoy some well-deserved peace and quiet.
+If you’re traveling with kids, Sangay Spa Hotel even has a “Kid’s Club” every weekend that’s designed to keep children entertained and supervised so parents can enjoy some well-deserved peace.
 Best of all, this service is included in the price for your room.

 If you’d rather not stay at a hotel or hostel, Baños does offer some stellar properties and deals via AirBnB.
-Private rooms typically list for between $10 and $30 per night, but there are also entire houses and apartments available for well south of $100.
+Private rooms typically list for between $10 and $30 per night, but entire houses and apartments are available for well south of $100.